Allegheny-Computer-Science-101-F2019/cs101-F2019-lab3-starter/README.md

 A carefully formatted assignment sheet for this project provides more details about the steps that a computer scientist should take to complete this assignment.
 You can view this assignment sheet by visiting the listing of laboratories on the course web site created by the course instructor.
-Please pay attention to the icons in the left-hand margin of the assignment sheet as they will help you to understand and remember what steps you should take at key parts of the assignment.

 ## Continuous Learning